 Okay.
 Maybe that was too specific and was totally about me, but you know what I mean!
-Being a mom AND a blogger AND a mompreneur is hella hard.
+Being a mom AND a blogger AND an entrepreneur is hard.

 And yes, I actually do have a timer that goes off every morning reminding me to brush my children’s teeth 🙂 It’s definitely crazy in the mornings in my home.
 My twins love it when we, “beat the alarm” and I’m actually on top of my game.

-I always feel like I get nothing accomplished.
+I always feel like I am not productive in my day.
 It can be five p.m. and I have no clue what to make for dinner.
 Now, I’m not like this every day, but there are a lot of days when I’m frazzled and running around like a chicken with his head cut off.

 Do you feel like that sometimes – or ALL.THE.TIME?